s-mostafa-a/Luna16/README.md

 # Till now
 Preprocess steps:

+The image bellow shows how these steps can be done.

-* Convert the original 3d image into a binary image.
+* Convert the original 3d image into a binary image. (image: 1)
-* Remove the blobs connected to the border of the image.
+* Remove the blobs connected to the border of the image. (image: 2)
-* Label the connected points of the image.
+* Label the connected points of the image. (image: 3)
-* Keep the labels with 2 largest areas and segment two lungs.
+* Keep the labels with 2 largest areas and segment two lungs. (image: 4)
-* Fill in the small holes inside the mask of lungs which we seperate right and left lung. r and l are symbolic and they can be actually left and right!
+* Fill in the small holes inside the mask of lungs which we seperate right and left lung. r and l are symbolic and they can be actually left and right! (images: 5, 6)
-* Fill convex hull of each lung.
+* Fill convex hull of each lung. (images: 7, 8)
-* Joint two separated right and left lungs.
+* Joint two separated right and left lungs. (image: 9)
 * Closure operation with a disk of radius 10.
-This operation is to keep nodules attached to the lung wall.
+This operation is to keep nodules attached to the lung wall. (image: 10)
-* Superimpose the binary mask on the input image.
+* Superimpose the binary mask on the input image. (image: 11)

-The image bellow shows how these steps can be done:

 ![preprocess](./preprocess.png)